NetWorKiT Info Page

 How does it work?

-The pairing will be based on similar interests and values with mentorship being focused around planning futures and life beyond high school, while also providing your student with the opportunity to expand their academic network.
-The mentoring will begin early March and continue until the end ofApril.
-The mentoring will be entirely online through Facebook Messenger.
+The pairing is based on similar interests and values.
+The mentorship is focused around planning futures and life beyond high school, while also providing your student with the opportunity to expand their academic network.

 Who will be the mentors?